OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 ### 1. Verify collection and find the property ID

 1. In Google Analytics, select OSL's **GA4 property**, then **Admin → Property details**.
-Copy the numeric **Property ID**, for example the numeric value displayed there (not a `G-...` Measurement ID, `UA-...` ID, account ID, stream ID, or Google Cloud project number).
-Confirm the reporting timezone there.
+Confirm the numeric **Property ID** matches `365530978`, which is configured in the workflow from the supplied Analytics URL.
+This is not a `G-...` Measurement ID, `UA-...` ID, account ID, stream ID, or Google Cloud project number.
+Confirm the reporting timezone and that this is the intended property; the URL alone does not verify collection.
 2. Under **Admin → Data streams**, open the intended Web stream and verify that it is actually collecting the production website in this property.
 Review recent reports with the exact production hostname scope.